geotim90/Nevini/README.md

 # Nevini

 Nevini is an open-source multi-purpose Discord bot.
-Its primary instance is hosted by [Geotim](https://github.com/geotim90), who is also the owner of this repository.
+Its primary instance is hosted by [Geotim](https://github.com/geotim90), who is also the owner of the [GitHub repository](https://github.com/geotim90/Nevini).
 Feel free to make suggestions in the [Issues](https://github.com/geotim90/Nevini/issues) section or even submit you own pull requests.
 The code is licensed under [Apache License Version 2.0](#license).